 The Wide World of Archery

 You might imagine that since archery is the national pastime, Bhutanese archers would be world-renowned for their skills.
 So far, however, the country has not distinguished itself in international competition beyond Asia.
-Archery is the only Olympic sport in which Bhutan participates, and they have been sending their best archers to the Olympics since 1984.
-In the 2004 summer Olympics in Athens, Bhutan’s two archers made it only to the second qualifying round, but this was still a better showing than in previous years.
+Until 2012, archery was the only Olympic sport in which Bhutan participated (now they also compete in the women’s 10m air-rifle event), and they have been sending their best archers to the Olympics since 1984.
+But the country has never received a single Olympic medal.
 This is largely due to the fact that traditional Bhutanese archery is much different in both equipment and style from Olympic archery—insulting your opponent during Olympic competition is, shall we say, bad form.
 But Bhutan remains optimistic that their athletes will eventually earn recognition as the world’s finest archers.

-I’ve only tried archery a couple of times, and I found it a lot harder than I’d imagined.
+I’ve tried archery only a couple of times, and I found it a lot harder than I’d imagined.
 And in America, at least, I would consider it rather unsafe to taunt someone who’s pointing a deadly weapon in my general direction.
-All the same, I think I could get behind a national sport that is as much about fun and mischief as about skill. —Joe Kissell
+All the same, I think I could get behind a national sport that is as much about fun and mischief as about skill.